arvofm/arvdots/README.md

 #### Then
 ---------
-setmeup.sh is meant to be used for/after a base install when a connection to a network is established.
+*setmeup.sh* is meant to be used for/after a base install when a connection to a network is established.
-Run setmeup.sh inside HOME/repo.
+Run *setmeup.sh* inside `HOME/repo`.